 Lupus symptoms can appear in many different areas of the body, and vary from person to person.
 Symptoms may range from mild to severe, and most patients experience periods of remission (when symptoms go away) and relapse (when symptoms come back, or flare up).
 Some of the common early symptoms of lupus are:

 - Butterfly-shaped rash on the nose and cheeks (malar rash)

 - Hair loss

 - Loss of appetite

-- Pale, blue, or red fingers triggered by cold, stress, or illness (Raynaud's phenomenon)
+- Pale, blue or red fingers triggered by cold, stress or illness (a condition called Raynaud's phenomenon)